 When it comes to putting together an employee retention strategy, you’ve got to do your homework to figure out what kind of things your employees are interested in.

-For example, if you have a lot of younger employees that are earlier on in their careers, offering benefits like mentorship programs and discounted training courses is an attractive option.
-However, offering this same benefit to a group of executive-level employees who have been in the industry for decades won’t have the same appeal.
+For example, if you have a lot of younger employees that are earlier on in their careers, offering benefits like mentorship programs, professional development, and discounted training courses are attractive options.
+However, offering career development benefits to a group of executive-level employees who have been in the industry for decades won’t have the same appeal.

 Get frequent feedback from employees and managers